-Example 4.1 Consider the UML class diagram shown in Figure 13.
-By reasoning on such a diagram, one can deduce that the class mobile\call participates to association m\origin with multiplicity 0..1.
-Indeed, m\origin is included in origin, hence every tuple of m\origin is-a tuple of origin; moreover, since every phone\call participates exactly once to association origin, necessarily every mobile\call participates at most once to association m\origin, since mobile\call is a subclass of phone\call.
+Example 3.1.
+Consider the UML class diagram shown in Fig. 12.
+By reasoning on such a diagram, one can deduce that the class MobileCall participates to association MobileOrigin with multiplicity 0..1.
+Indeed, Origin is a generalization of MobileOrigin, hence every tuple of MobileOrigin is a tuple of Origin as well; moreover, since every PhoneCall participates exactly once to association Origin, necessarily every MobileCall participates at most once to association MobileOrigin, since MobileCall is a subclass of PhoneCall.
 This is an example of refinement of a multiplicity.

-If we add a generalization to the diagram in Figure 13 that asserts that each cell\phone is a fixed\phone (see Figure 14), we get several undesirable properties.
-First, the class cell\phone is inconsistent, i.e., it has no instances.
-Indeed, the disjointness constraint asserts that there are no cell phones that are also fixed phones, and since the empty set is the only set that can be at the same time disjoint from and contained in the class fixed\phone, the class cell\phone is equivalent to it.
-Second, since the class phone is made up by the union of classes cell\phone and fixed\phone, and since cell\phone is inconsistent, the classes phone and fixed\phone are equivalent, hence one of them is redundant.
-Finally, since there are no cell phones, there are no pairs in the association m\origin, and so it is inconsistent too.
-The class mobile\call is not inconsistent since it can be populated by instances that do not participate to association m\origin.
-Note that, if we added the constraint discussed in Example 3.5, considering the minimal multiplicity 1 of mobile\call in origin, mobile\call would be inconsistent too.
+If, possibly by mistake, we add a generalization to the diagram in Fig. 12 that asserts that each CellPhone is a FixedPhone (see Fig. 14), we get several undesirable properties.
+First, the class CellPhone is inconsistent, i.e., it has no instances.
+Indeed, the disjointness constraint asserts that there are no cell phones that are also fixed phones, and since the empty set is the only set that can be at the same time disjoint from and contained in the class FixedPhone, the class CellPhone must have it as extension.
+Second, since the class Phone is made up by the union of classes CellPhone and FixedPhone, and since CellPhone is inconsistent, the classes Phone and FixedPhone are equivalent, hence one of them is redundant.
+Finally, since there are no cell phones, there are no pairs in the association MobileOrigin, and so it is inconsistent too.
+The class MobileCall is not inconsistent since it can be populated by instances that do not participate to association MobileOrigin.
+Note that, if we added the constraint discussed in Example 2.5, considering the minimal multiplicity 1 of MobileCall in Origin, MobileCall would be inconsistent too.

-$\forall x, y$ . mobile\call $(x) \land \operatorname{origin}(x, y) \supset \operatorname{cell\phone}(y)$
+$$\forall y_1, y_2, x$$ .
+MobileCall $(y_1) \land \mathsf{Origin}(x) \land \mathsf{call}(x, y_1) \land \mathsf{from}(x, y_2) \supset \mathsf{CellPhone}(y_2)$